 - Dexlansoprazole (Kapidex)

-PPIs are taken by mouth and are marketed as tablets or capsules.
-The most common way of taking them is 30 minutes before your first meal of the day.
+PPIs are taken by mouth.
+They are available as tablets or capsules.
+Commonly, these medicines are taken 30 minutes before the first meal of the day.

-- Take all of your medicines as your doctor told you to.
+- Take all of your medicines as your doctor tells you to.

-- Try to take them at the same time, or times, each day.
+- Try to take them at the same time each day.

 - Do not stop taking your medicines without talking with your doctor first.
 Follow up with your doctor regularly.